 If you love what you are talking about so much that you could just blabber on without the need for props or palm cards or slides or anything, it’s much easier to sound natural and enthusiastic when you present.
 Subjects that are your passions are fun to talk about (that’s why so many people are great when it comes to talking about themselves!).

-Use storytelling and case studies to demonstrate your passion as the perfect content format combination.
-Be passionate and let it come through in your captivating story.
+Use storytelling and case studies to demonstrate your passion.
 This will make public speaking a breeze, once you get past the primal fear of exposure to people in public, which you can do with help from immersion therapy, coming up next…

 It really helps if you can build your capabilities up with small doses of public speaking.